Azure/SimuLand/3_simulate_detect/persistence/updateAppOAuthPermissionScopes.md

 ![](../../resources/images/simulate_detect/persistence/grantDelegatedPermissionsToApplication/2021-05-19_02_aad_application_specific.png)

-## Update Application Delegated Permissions

 ### Get Microsoft Graph Service Principal

-**Preconditions**
-* Authorization:
-    * Service: Azure Microsoft Graph
-    * Permission Type: Delegated
-    * Permissions (One of the following):
-        * Application.Read.All
-        * Application.ReadWrite.All
-        * Directory.Read.All
-        * Directory.ReadWrite.All

-Identify the id of the resource service principal to which access is authorized.
+1. Identify the id of the resource service principal to which access is authorized.
 This identifies the API which the client is authorized to attempt to call on behalf of a signed-in user.

-In this exercise, we are going to add permission scopes from the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/overview?view=graph-rest-1.0).
+In this step, we are going to add permission scopes from the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/overview?view=graph-rest-1.0).
 Therefore, we need to get the Id of the Microsoft Graph API service principal.

 ```PowerShell
 $resourceSpDisplayName = 'Microsoft Graph'